Battlefield of the Mind

 Eventually, your time on the clock ran out, only after your best attempt at an alley-oop fell short like all the others.
 Amazing how everyone including you forgot:

-God specializes in overtime victories for the underdog!
+God specializes in overtime victories

 Thank God for the technicality of Jesus Christ, who holds the keys to death, hell, and the grave (Revelation 1:18).
 Christ gives us the will and determination to never give up, in, or out!

-You Won a Life War
+You Won a Life War!

 God be praised!
 You stand victorious after a Life War – a season in your life where the struggle was real, all hell broke loose, and you perceived your circumstances as hopeless at best – that is, before you shook up the world as the Victor!

-But here’s something I’ve learned about winning a Life War and making your way home: If you’re not careful, the War you so strategically won will come home with you, take a seat next to you on the sofa, and look at you like, “What?”
+But, here’s something I’ve learned about winning a Life War and making your way home: If you’re not careful, the War you so strategically won will come home with you, take a seat next to you on the sofa, and look at you like, “What?”

 Triggers.
 Flashbacks.
 Nightmares.
 Panic Attacks.